 However, we haven’t been told enough that there might also be negative effects of being too single for too long.

-For example, the Scandinavian Journal of Pain reports that fond memories of the loved one can help you get through negative moments without breaking down.
+Studies reveal that fond memories of a loved one can help you get through negative moments without breaking down.
 What happens when the need arises and you cannot find fond memories?

 For example, when you are single, you may not know how it feels to have someone who cares deeply for you in your space and is rooting for you.